-Given this information [that reinforcements had arrived to the 143rd Division]…, the mood of the conversations between the Southern Command commander and the General Staff changed from that moment on.
-Instead of the gloomy reports that had also characterized the mood apparent to the defense minister and Maj.
-Gen. Zeevi when they visited the command, ideas on transitioning to a counteroffensive and even crossing the canal were discussed.
+Given this information [that reinforcements had arrived]…, the mood of the conversations between the Southern Command commander and the General Staff changed....
+Instead of the gloomy reports,... ideas on transitioning to a counteroffensive and even crossing the canal were discussed.

-The difference in mood was reflected in General Staff and government discussions that took place in the afternoon.
-This is how Shimon Golan summarized the difference between Dayan’s situation assessment and Elazar’s:
+The differing views were reflected in General Staff and government talks that afternoon:

-On his visit to the Southern Command, the defense minister realized the commanders on the ground were sure there was no way to return to the canal waterline and expressed doubt on the possibility of stabilizing a line near the cannon line.
-He suggested not to try to go back to the canal waterline and instead stabilize a line en route that, according to the commander in the Southern Command, the enemy could not breach.
-On his visit to the Northern Command in the morning, the situation there too had been tough, the commanders pessimistic about the possibility of holding out in the face of the enemy’s attack… He came back to Tel Aviv in the afternoon carrying the burden of the situation on both fronts.
-By contrast, the Chief of Staff had not been at the fronts.
-His impressions were formed by telephone conversations he held with the commanders in their respective command posts and on the basis of reports arriving by radio rather than via unmediated contact.
+[Visiting the Southern Command, Dayan] realized the commanders on the ground were sure there was no way to return to the canal waterline and doubted the possibility of stabilizing a line near the cannon line.
+He suggested,... instead, stabilizing a line en route that... the enemy could not breach.
+[H]is visit to the Northern Command in the morning... had been tough, the commanders pessimistic about ... holding out in the face of the enemy’s attack… He returned to Tel Aviv in the afternoon carrying the burden of the situation on both fronts.
+By contrast, [Elazar] had not been at the fronts.
+His impressions were formed [through] telephone conversations ...with the commanders in their command posts and [radio] reports... rather than via unmediated contact.